zpainter/iassist/content/about/constitution-2005.md

 > > >
 > > > **(iii)** Membership Committee: responsible for recruiting
 > > > membership in IASSIST and for recommending alterations in the
 > > > classes of membership and dues.
-This committee\'s membership shall
+This committee's membership shall
 > > > include the Regional Secretaries.
 > > >
 > > > **(iv)** Nominations and Elections Committee: responsible for